vilya/LudumEngine/README.txt

 (for example), then you can navigate to http://localhost:8000/tests/index.html instead.

-Either way, jsut opening the page will automatically run all the tests.
+Either way, just opening the page will automatically run all the tests.

 Still to do